abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 ### Create nfs type `PersistentVolume`

-To begin with, you will have to create a nfs type `PersistentVolume` that will be bound to your nfs server.
+You must first create an NFS-type `PersistentVolume` bound to your NFS server.

-Here is an example of yaml file that describes a nfs type `PersistentVolume`.
-Let's call it `nfs-pv-shared-data-abcdesktop.yaml`
+The following YAML defines an NFS-type `PersistentVolume`.
+Save it as `nfs-pv-shared-data-abcdesktop.yaml`:

 ```yaml
 apiVersion: v1